Branksome railway station: History

-The line between Bournemouth Central to Branksome and Bournemouth Traction and Rolling Stock Maintenance Depot was electrified in 1967 to enable stock to access Bournemouth Depot.
-The route west of Branksome to was electrified in 1988 using the standard British Rail Southern Region system of a third rail with 750 volts direct current.
+The line between Bournemouth Central to Branksome and Bournemouth Traction and Rolling Stock Maintenance Depot was electrified in 1967 with the standard British Rail Southern Region system of a third rail with 750 volts direct current to enable electric trains to access the depot (which requires them to reverse at Branksome).
+The electrification of the route west of Branksome to was completed in 1988.

-Layout
+Description

 The station has two platforms which are able to accommodate trains of up to five coaches; longer trains only open the doors in the first four or five coaches depending on the type of unit operating the service.

-To the east of the station is the junction leading to Bournemouth Traincare Depot, built on part of the site of Bournemouth West carriage sidings.
-Trains can often be seen arriving on platform 2 and then reversing into the depot.